-What’s the Difference Between Validation Enabled and a Validation Subscription in QMS?
+What’s the difference between validation enabled and a validation subscription in QMS?

 With most Quality Management Systems (QMS) built for Life Sciences, we’re told that the QMS applications can provide the documentation necessary for validation.
 Often called a Software Validation Package, the apps include a Validation Report, an Installation Qualification template, a Performance Qualification template, an example of a completed PQ and IQ, as well as test specifications.